101 Unhealthiest Habits on the Planet

 Americans love social drinking, but these are pretty scary morning-after statistics: About 88,000 people die of alcohol-related causes each year, making booze the third most preventable cause of death in the U.S. How much is too much?
 It may be more than you think: Experts say women should have no more than one alcoholic beverage per day, and men should limit themselves to two.
 Any more than that, and you're putting yourself at risk for cardiovascular disease, stroke, diabetes and more than a dozen forms of cancer.

-Recommendation: If you're drinking more than that on a regular basis, talk to your doctor.
+The Remedy Rx: If you're drinking more than that on a regular basis, talk to your doctor.

 You're Not Treating Signs of Depression